pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-3-6346.md

 Maybe instead of a fresh install, you want to upgrade from a earlier snap version to the 3.3 snap, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=3.3/beta maas
+    $ sudo snap refresh --channel=3.3/candidate maas

-After entering your password, the snap will refresh from the 3.3 Beta channel.
+After entering your password, the snap will refresh from the 3.3 candidate channel.
 You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.